 As a past member of several key boards Bob has always worked collaboratively, which is his style, and has acquired sound board governance expertise and in leading Board Committees.

 Bob was a Board Member of the University of Tasmania Menzies Institute for Medical Research; WorkCover Tasmanian Board; TasTAFE Board; University Innovations Board (the commercial arm of the University); Chairman Hobart Chamber of Commerce; Chairman Bell Bay Industry Group; Chairman The Hutchins Foundation; Chairman Working Group for AFL in Hobart comprising Hobart City Council, Cricket Tasmania, Hobart Chamber of Commerce and the then Minister for Sport.

 Bob was also past Deputy President and President of the TCI, ACCI Board and was a Member of the Trade Committee.

-Currently Bob is Chairman, Springfield Export Tasmania, a fledgling Company established in 2019 to export Tasmanian Premium Lamb.
+Currently, Bob is Chairman of Springfield Export Tasmania, a fledgling Company established in 2019 to export Tasmanian Premium Lamb.